international-year-of-the-salmon/about/docs/index.md

 1) Register the dataset you have collected or will generate by filling out [this metadata intake form](https://cioos-siooc.github.io/metadata-entry-form/#/en/iys/submissions).

-2) Submit data to the IYS (secretariat@npafc.org and cc iys.data@hakai.org) for internal sharing and/or publishing to the [IYS Data Catalogue](https://iys.hakai.org/) according to the [Data Submission Guidelines](https://international-year-of-the-salmon.github.io/about/Data-Submission-Guidelines.html).
+2) Submit data to the IYS (secretariat@npafc.org and cc iys.data@hakai.org) for publishing to the [IYS Data Catalogue](https://iys.hakai.org/) according to the [Data Submission Guidelines](https://international-year-of-the-salmon.github.io/about/Data-Submission-Guidelines.html).
+Or create a github repository in the [IYS GitHub organization](https://github.com/international-year-of-the-salmon) and include the link to your repository in your metadata submission.
+To be added to the IYS GitHub organization, please first contact the NPAFC secretariat at secretariat@npafc.org.

-3) If you are a cruise participant and you would like to access data that has not yet been made publicly available [Create a free GitHub account](https://github.com/signup) and share your username with IYS Data Scientists by emailing us what your username is at secretariat@npafc.org and iys.data@hakai.org so that we can add you to the IYS organizational data hosting service and you can access and share internal data before it goes public (according to the [IYS policy](https://international-year-of-the-salmon.github.io/about/Final%20IYS%20Data%20Policy_Dec132021.pdf)).

-4) Remember to cite datasets used in publications according to the recommended citation for each specific dataset in the [IYS Data Catalogue](https://iys.hakai.org)
+**Remember to cite datasets used in publications according to the recommended citation for each specific dataset in the [IYS Data Catalogue](https://iys.hakai.org)**

-**The IYS Data Science team will provide the following services:**

-1) Review and publish your data record in the [IYS Data Catalogue](https://iys.hakai.org).
-You will receive a Digital Object Identifier that will make your dataset discoverable and citable.

-2) Store and host your data on the [IYS GitHub repository](https://github.com/international-year-of-the-salmon/).

-3) In some cases, we have and will continue to standardize data for publishing in domain-specific data servers as well.

-## Access Data

-See our data catalogue at https://iys.hakai.org or see our GitHub repository at https://github.com/international-year-of-the-salmon